Meet OAT’s Otolaryngologists

 Our Family Nurse Practitioners

 Anna Sweeney, FNP-BC

 Anna joined OAT in 2015.
 She was raised in Nashville and attended University School of Nashville.
-Anna went on to earn a degree in Art History from Saint Louis University and in Nursing from Belmont.
+Anna went on to earn degrees in Art History from Saint Louis University and in Nursing from Belmont.
 She continued her clinical career as a nurse on the oncology team at Vanderbilt where she served as a preceptor.
-Anna then advanced her education further, obtaining a graduate nursing degree and becoming a Family Nurse Practitioner.
+Anna then advanced her education further, obtaining a graduate nursing degree and became a Family Nurse Practitioner.
 She was inducted into the Sigma Theta Tau honor society, served on the Dean’s Advisory Council at Belmont, and is accredited by the American Nurses Credentialing Center.
-At OAT, Anna is predominantly in the allergy department, however she also treats patients of all ages with ear, nose, and throat concerns.
+At OAT, Anna is predominantly in the allergy department, however, she also treats patients of all ages with ear, nose, and throat concerns.
 Outside of work, Anna enjoys reading, cooking, volunteering in animal rescues, and traveling with her husband.

 Ellen West, FNP-BC